-ResponsibleSteel™ is an emerging programme built on five years of work to define and promote steel that has been produced and sourced responsibly.
-The Australian Steel Stewardship Forum initially developed the concept and programme and worked with more than 70 stakeholders and 180 individuals in the initial development of the ResponsibleSteel™ Standard.
+First incorporated as the Steel Stewardship Council in 2016, ResponsibleSteel™ is a relatively new programme built on years of work to define and promote steel that has been produced and sourced responsibly.
+The Australian Steel Stewardship Forum initially developed the concept and programme and worked with more than 70 stakeholders and 180 individuals on the initial development of the ResponsibleSteel™ International Standard.

 2. What is it?

-ResponsibleSteel™ is the first global multi-stakeholder standard and certification initiative for steel.
-It is a not for profit organisation which will administer an independent third-party certification programme for the steel value chain.
-The standard will be finalised through an ISEAL Code-compliant process during 2018 / 2019.
-ResponsibleSteel™ is a membership led programme, and new members are welcome from anywhere in the world, from every part of the steel supply chain, and from businesses, civil society groups, associations, and other organisations.
-The steel industry today is the largest materials industry in the global economy.
-At 1 trillion US$ turnover, it is 7.5 times the size of the copper industry, 10 times the size of the aluminium industry and around 3 times the value of the cement industry.
+The steel industry is the largest materials industry in the global economy.
+With a 1 trillion USD turnover, it is 7.5 times the size of the copper industry, 10 times the size of the aluminium industry and around 3 times the value of the cement industry.
 Steel is a key component for thousands of the products that make our lives possible, from building materials to automobiles.

-Major manufacturers and users of steel in the transport, construction, packaging, infrastructure and energy sectors are voicing a growing expectation that the materials they use have been sourced and produced responsibly.
-Initiatives have already been established to provide such a guarantee for aluminium, concrete, stone and aggregates.
-There is no such initiative applicable to all sources of steel, and steel’s customers are looking for one.
-There is direct benefit to those steel producers that already achieve high standards and also a shared benefit for the whole sector in encouraging those that don’t, to raise their game.
+Major manufacturers and users of steel in the transport, construction, infrastructure and energy sectors are voicing a growing expectation that the materials they use have been sourced and produced responsibly.
+Initiatives have already been established to provide such a guarantee for aluminium, concrete, stone, and aggregates and, with ResponsibleSteel™ there is now one for steel.

-Together, mining and the processing of mined material to make steel – have substantial environmental, social and economic impact – both positive and negative.
-Compliance with local legal obligations alone is not sufficient to meet the expectations of customers, stakeholders and civil society and there is a need for responsible producers of steel, the most widely used material in the world, to respond to these developments.
+Together, mining and the processing of mined material to make steel have substantial environmental, social and economic impacts – both positive and negative.
+Compliance with local legal obligations alone is not sufficient to meet the expectations of customers, stakeholders and civil society and there is a need for responsible producers of steel to respond to these developments.
 The ResponsibleSteel™ programme is designed to be a key element of this response.

 5. What are the benefits?